mdbraber/radiobar/README.md

 # Installation

+Make sure you have `vlc` installed, e.g. using `brew cask install vlc`.
+Also, if you don't have Python installed, install it with `brew install python3`.

 - Adapt `channels.json` to your needs
 - Check the source code to e.g. change notification settings (manual for now)
 - Build the `.app` using `python setup.py py2app` (see [Development](#Development))